MicrosoftDocs/azure-docs/articles/iot-operations/deploy/howto-prepare-cluster.md

 ## Next steps

-Now that you have an Azure Arc-enabled Kubernetes cluster, you can [deploy Azure IoT Operations Preview](../get-started/quickstart-deploy.md).
+Now that you have an Azure Arc-enabled Kubernetes cluster, you can [deploy Azure IoT Operations](../get-started/quickstart-deploy.md).